7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 [App Service Plans](https://learn.microsoft.com/en-us/azure/app-service/overview-hosting-plans) are PaaS - supports lots of Languages for gRPC and HTTP related App.
 - Has a variety of tierings.
-- It can autoscales nodes - Vertically and Horizonally
+- It can autoscales nodes - Vertically and Horizontally
 - Multiple Apps per Service Plan
 - Deployment slots
 	- Can be swap with Virtual IPs no route tabling